 If you have the option to do so, try it out in the store before bringing it home.
-If the controller isn’t comfortable in your hand, it won’t be nearly as fun to fly.
+If the controller isn’t comfortable in your hand, it won’t be near as fun to fly.

 Professional drones are what you need if you’re serious about putting your UAV to work.
 They are, in most cases, much larger and built using industrial grade components such as carbon fiber and aluminum.
 The larger footprint allows for larger propellers and beefier motors.
 The added power is what’s needed to lift heavy payloads such as Cinema cameras, DSLR cameras, LiDar scanners, crop chemicals and more.

 The drones that aren’t large compensate for it in other ways.
 Many manufacturers are designing small, portable, industrial grade platforms to perform a multitude of commercial tasks.
 Companies like Autel Robotics have released industrial UAV planes for long missions.
 This design is popular for surveillance and mapping jobs as it has the best endurance of all platforms.

 The biggest drawback to professional drones is price and size.
 You can easily expect to pay $10,000+ for a commercial drone of this type.
 Chinese manufacturers like DJI tend to have more affordable options for carrying larger payloads and spraying crops.
 Look for the following features in your professional drone.

 Whatever the drone has to store to do its job, make sure the weight will be supported to keep it running until it has to return home and refuel.